 Credit Risk - The Company's credit risk is primarily attributable to its liquid financial assets.
 The Company limits exposure to credit risk on liquid financial assets through maintaining its cash and cash equivalents with high-credit quality financial institutions.
 The Company does not have financial assets that are invested in asset backed commercial paper.
-The Company's maximum exposure to credit risk is the carrying amount of cash and cash equivalents on the consolidated statements of financial position.
+Other receivables are comprised primarily of tax receivables generated on the purchase of supplies and services for the Company's exploration programs, which are refundable from the Canadian government.
+The Company's maximum exposure to credit risk is the carrying amount of financial assets on the consolidated statements of financial position.

-Liquidity Risk - The Company's cash and cash equivalents are invested in business accounts with high-credit quality financial institutions and which is available on demand for the Company's programs.
+Liquidity Risk - The Company's cash and cash equivalents are invested in business accounts with high-credit quality financial institutions which are available on demand for the Company's programs.
 Future operations or exploration programs will require additional financing primarily through equity markets.